The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 Take as many test shots as necessary and use the histogram as your reference point to recalculate the exposure when putting the filter(s) in front of the lens and when the light changes.

 To reduce the "try and fail", you can use the PhotoPills' Exposure calculator.
 Just take a test shot without the filter(s) that gives you the exposure you want.
 And then use the calculator to figure out the equivalent shutter speed you need to use to get the same exposure when you're using the filter(s).

-You have an extensive explanation about how to recalculate the exposure with your filter(s) on in section 11 of our guide on long exposure photography with filters.
+You have an extensive explanation about how to recalculate the exposure with your filter(s) on in section 7 of our lens filters photography guide.

 And in case you didn't know it, you can also move the filters while your camera is taking the shot.
 Now you know it! ;)

 Set the white balance manually